 - I am planning to submit a project program application, but I can’t get some mandatory application items because of business and service closures.
 What should I do?

 We understand that certain mandatory application items (e.g. letters of confirmation from schools) may be difficult or impossible to obtain at this time.
 We will work with you to ensure that these limitations are not barriers to applying.
-Please contact your officer to discuss the particulars of your situation.
+Please contact the program administrator to discuss the particulars of your situation.

 - I am planning to submit a project program application.
 It is possible that my plans may be affected by COVID-19, but I can’t know for sure.
 What should I do?

-OAC has added a COVID-19 section to all of our project program application forms so that you can tell us about how you could modify your plans if your project is impacted by COVID-19.
+OAC has added a COVID-19 section to all project program application forms so that you can tell us about how you could modify your plans if your project is impacted by COVID-19.

-- I have already received a grant for travel and/or an event/in-person gathering before June 30, 2020, what should I do?
+- I have already received a grant for travel and/or an event/in-person gathering, but I can’t go ahead with my project due to current public safety measures.
+What should I do?

 OAC requires you to comply with the latest requirements outlined by government authorities regarding travel and in-person gatherings during the COVID-19 pandemic.
-See guidelines outlined in the Project and Operating program sections of this FAQ for guidance on cancellations or modifications to your OAC funded activities.
+See guidelines outlined in the Project and Operating Grant Recipients sections of this FAQ for guidance on cancellations or modifications to your OAC funded activities.

-- I have already submitted an application that includes travel and/or in-person gatherings before June 30, 2020.
+- I have already submitted an application that includes travel and/or in-person gatherings that conflicts or is likely to conflict with official public safety measures.
 What should I do?

-If it is possible, postpone your travel or in-person gathering(s) to July or later, or modify it to an activity that doesn’t require travel or in-person contact (such as an online exchange), or remove this aspect of your project altogether.
-You have two options: you can indicate this in the extra section of your project grant application where you are asked to describe any COVID-19 contingency measures, or you can contact your officer.
+Once an application is submitted, no changes or additions can be made to it.
+If it is possible, postpone your travel or in-person gathering(s), modify it to an activity that doesn’t require travel or in-person contact (such as an online exchange), or remove this aspect of your project altogether.
+That way, you will be ready to provide updated information if you receive a conditional grant.

 - I have submitted an application to participate in an event (e.g. festival, conference, contact event) that may be cancelled because of COVID-19.
 What should I do?